-Interest Rate Risk, Credit Risk, Custodial Credit Risk and Concentration Risk - Continued
+Interest Rate Risk, Credit Risk, Custodial Credit Risk and Concentration of Credit Risk - Continued

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 In accordance with its investment policy, the District limits its exposure to interest rate risk by diversifying its investment portfolio to the best of its ability based on the nature of the funds invested and the cash flow needs of those funds.
 A variety of financial instruments and maturities, properly balanced, will help to ensure liquidity and reduce risk or interest rate volatility and loss of principal.
 Diversifying investments and maturities will avoid incurring unreasonable risks in the investment portfolio regarding specific security types, issuers or individual financial institutions.
-The District's investment policy does not specifically limit the maximum maturity length of investments.
+The District's investment policy states that all funds will be places in investments or kept in interest bearing deposit accounts.

 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The District limits its exposure to credit risk, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government that are explicitly guaranteed by the United States Government and Illinois Funds.
-However, the District's investment policy does not specifically limit the District to these types of investments.
+The District's investment policy states that investments will primarily consist of: Certificate of Deposits, Treasury Bills and other securities guaranteed by the U.S. Government, and any other investment allowed under State law that satisfy the investment objectives of the District.